OfficeDev/VBA-content/VBA/Language-Reference-VBA/articles/opentextfile-method.md

 | _format_|Optional.
 One of three  **Tristate** values used to indicate the format of the opened file.
 If omitted, the file is opened as ASCII.|

 ## Settings
-The  _iomode_ argument can have either of the following settings:
+The  _iomode_ argument can have any of the following settings:

 |**Constant**|**Value**|**Description**|
 |:-----|:-----|:-----|
 |**ForReading**|1|Open a file for reading only.
 You can't write to this file.|
 |**ForWriting**|2|Open a file for writing only.
 Use this mode to replace an existing file with new data.
 You can't read from this file.|
 |**ForAppending**|8|Open a file and write to the end of the file.
 You can't read from this file.|
-The  _format_ argument can have any of the following settings:

 The  _format_ argument can have any of the following settings: